khusmann/khusmann.github.io/src/data/blog/2025/r-graphics-devices-break-snapshot-tests.md

 }
 ```

-(We use `type = "cairo"` to hopefully get some additional cross-platform consistency, but I haven't tested the limits of this myself.
-You may also consider using the [ragg package](https://ragg.r-lib.org/) for this)
+Using `type = "cairo"` provides additional cross-platform consistency, though I haven't tested the limits of this extensively.
+You might also consider using the [ragg package](https://ragg.r-lib.org/) for more control over graphics devices.

-Try running it with different viewer window sizes, or inside a callr subprocess, and you should get the same values:
+Now try running it with different Plots pane sizes or inside a callr subprocess--you'll get the same values:

 ```r
 foo()
 callr::r(foo)
 ```

-This lends itself to an elegant solution for your testthat environment.
-In `tests/testthat/setup.R`, all you need to add is this:
+This approach translates elegantly to testthat.
+In `tests/testthat/setup.R`, add this single line:

 ```r
 withr::local_png(tempfile(), type = "cairo", .local_envir = teardown_env())
 ```

-And now all your tests will run with a consistent graphics device!
-(Assuming your code is well-behaved and doesn't mutate the graphics environment)
+Now all your tests will run with a consistent graphics device, assuming the code you are testing doesn't mutate the graphics environment.

 ## Final Thoughts